Corpuscular theory of light: Newtonian theory of light

 Although the previous hypotheses describe wave-like aspects of light, Newton still believed in particle-like properties.
 In Qu.
-28, he asked: "Are not all Hypotheses erroneous in which Light is supposed to consist in Pression or Motion propagated through a fluid Medium."
+28, he asked, "Are not all Hypotheses erroneous in which Light is supposed to consist in Pression or Motion propagated through a fluid Medium?"
 He did not believe the arguments explained the proposed new modifications of rays, and stressed how pression and motion would not propagate through fluid in straight lines beyond obstacles as light rays do.
 In Qu.
 29, he wondered: "Are not the Rays of Light very small Bodies emitted from shining Substances?
 For such Bodies will pass through uniform Mediums in right Lines without bending into the Shadow, which is the Nature of the Rays of Light.
 They will also be capable of several Properties, and be able to conserve their Properties unchanged in passing through several Mediums, which is another Condition of the Rays of Light."
 He connected these properties to several effects of the interaction of light rays with matter and vacuum.

 Newton's corpuscular theory was an elaboration of his view of reality as interactions of material points through forces.
-Note Albert Einstein's description of Newton's conception of physical reality:
+Albert Einstein described Newton's conception of physical reality as:

 [Newton's] physical reality is characterised by concepts of space, time, the material point and force (interaction between material points).
 Physical events are to be thought of as movements according to the law of material points in space.
 The material point is the only representative of reality in so far as it is subject to change.
 The concept of the material point is obviously due to observable bodies; one conceived of the material point on the analogy of movable bodies by omitting characteristics of extension, form, spatial locality, and all their 'inner' qualities, retaining only inertia, translation, and the additional concept of force.